bitfactory-software/anyxx/docs/terms_and_definitions.md

 nav_order: 2
 ---

-# terms and definitions in context of this documentation
+# terms and definitions in context of this library

 ###  erased interface
 An object, which members are function pointers, and every function has as **first parameter *self***.
 This is a pointer to (eventually *const*) *void*.